fishfoldyy/fishfoldyy/README.md

 <p>i am a coder for fun. most of my projects are for friends or just purely as entertainment.</p>
 <p>most of my projects are found on replit <a href="https://replit.com/@fishfoldyy">here</a>.</p>
 <p>i am very proud of figuring out html/css/js! find my personal website at <a href=https://fishfoldyy.github.io/site/>https://fishfoldyy.github.io/site</a>.</p>
-<p>ive also done python discord bots and basic javascript things. i have the most skill at python, but im not all that good. i learn about new things every time i try to do something new!</p>
+<p>ive also done python discord bots and basic javascript things. im not a good coder, but it's probably enough to blow some friend's minds :D</p>
+<p>if you need help (im not likely to help much in fact) contact me via discord. </p>